-3. Select Bucket options > Consistency level.

-4. Select a consistency level for operations performed on the objects in this bucket.

-Consistency level Description All All nodes receive the data immediately, or the request will fail.
-Strong-global Guarantees read-after-write consistency for all client requests across all sites.

-Consistency level Description Strong-site Guarantees read-after-write consistency for all client requests within a site.
-Read-after-new-write (Default) Provides read-after-write consistency for new objects and eventual consistency for object updates.
-Offers high availability, and data protection guarantees.
-Matches Amazon S3 consistency guarantees.
-Note: If your application attempts HEAD operations on keys that do not exist, set the Consistency Level to Available, unless you require Amazon S3 consistency guarantees.
-Otherwise, a high number of 500 Internal Server errors can result if one or more Storage Nodes are unavailable.
-Available (eventual consistency for HEAD operations) Behaves the same as the Read-after-new-write consistency level, but only provides eventual consistency for HEAD operations.
-Offers higher availability for HEAD operations than Read-after-new-write if Storage Nodes are unavailable.
-Differs from Amazon S3 consistency guarantees for HEAD operations only.

-5. Select Save changes.
+- 3. Select Bucket options > Consistency level. - 4.
+Select a consistency level for operations performed on the objects in this bucket. - All: Provides the highest level of consistency.
+All nodes receive the data immediately, or the request will fail. - Strong-global: Guarantees read-after-write consistency for all client requests across all sites. - Strong-site: Guarantees read-after-write consistency for all client requests within a site. - Read-after-new-write (default): Provides read-after-write consistency for new objects and eventual consistency for object updates.
+Offers high availability and data protection guarantees.
+Recommended for most cases. - Available: Provides eventual consistency for both new objects and object updates.
+For S3 buckets, use only as required (for example, for a bucket that contains log values that are rarely read, or for HEAD or GET operations on keys that do not exist).
+Not supported for S3 FabricPool buckets. - 5.
+Select Save changes.

-Enabling or disabling last access time updates
+Enable or disable last access time updates